MudroadWhite/New-Principia/notes/designs.md

 Functions are supposed to be named to keep in the same style with original text.
 They are either direct greek letters like `φ` or their upper-cased English equivalent like `Phi`.

-In original text, apparent variables are quantified variables in `forall`, `exists` and so on.
+By original text, apparent variables are quantified variables in `forall`, `exists` and so on.
 They're usually lower case literals like `x`.

 Real variables are variables directly introduced into the propositions.
 They're usually upper case literals like `X`.
 In *theorems*, they are stated at the left hand side of the theorem's definition.